CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-10-02.md

 ### Secure by Default
 *   @stigtsp - Fedora started with patched cpanm
 *   @timlegge & @stigtsp work on other distros
-*   A blog-post is being worked on (work in progress)
+*   A blog-post is being worked on collectively

 ### Eclipse ORC WG
 *   @sjn - short report about recent movements